mitre/vulcan/docs/index.md

     * password: For mail server authentication `(ENV: VULCAN_SMTP_SERVER_PASSWORD)`

 ### SMTP Setup:
-The SMTP server used for sending confirmation emails.
-When SMTP is set up enable `local_login: email_confirmation`.
+To enable SMTP you will need to add your configuration file to `_____` or pass in the specifications as environment variables.
+When SMTP is set up you should enable `local_login: email_confirmation` so users must confirm their email to continue.

 ## Configure and Enable Local login: